MideTechnology/ebmlite/README.md

 _ebmlite_ is currently a work-in-progress.
 It is usable (we use it extensively), but does not (yet) implement the full EBML specification.

-Parts of _ebmlite_ were modeled after [python-ebml](https://github.com/jspiros/python-ebml), which we had previously been using, but is not a directly derivative work. _ebmlite_ can import _python-ebml_ schemata XML (to a limited extent), but that is the extent of its cross-compatibility.
+Parts of _ebmlite_ were modeled after [python-ebml](https://github.com/jspiros/python-ebml), which we had previously been using, but is not a directly derivative work. _ebmlite_ can import _python-ebml_ schemata XML (to a limited degree), but that is the extent of its cross-compatibility.

 EBML Overview (the short version)
 ---------------------------------